- Primary hypothyroidism – This condition results from a problem with the thyroid gland itself.

 FAQ

-One of the suitable methods of diagnosing hypothyroidism is through a blood test and thyroid scan which will ascertain your level of thyroid hormone.
+One of the suitable methods of diagnosing hypothyroidism is through a blood test and thyroid scan, which will ascertain the level of thyroid hormone.

-Hypothyroidism affects the energy level of the body, bowel movements, mental function, heart rate, etc. Its effect could be mild or severe depending on your insufficiency of the thyroid hormone.
+Hypothyroidism affects the body’s energy level, bowel movements, mental function, heart rate, etc. Its effect could be mild or severe, depending on the insufficiency of the thyroid hormone.

-The part of our body which shows our level of thyroid hormone in our hands and nails can cause dermatologic findings such as nail infection, slow nail growth, nail splitting and lifting, and vertical whites ridges on the nails.
+The part of our body which shows our level of thyroid hormone in our hands and nails.
+It can cause dermatologic findings such as nail infection, slow nail growth, nail splitting and lifting, and vertical white ridges on the nails.